 Starting Control Center

 You can start control center by clicking on it in the start menu.
-Helios Control Center can be found under SCSimulations.
+Helios Control Center can be found under Gadroc’s Workshop .

 Selecting a Profile

 Control Center loads the list of all profile you have saved in your My Documents/Helios/Profiles directory.
 You can cycle through them in alphabetical order using the previous and next buttons.
 The current profiles name will be displayed on the control center.